 - No longer carries plastic shopping bags, only paper

 - Asks if customer wants a bag, rather than automatically putting items in bag

-- Encourages people to bring own bags—“Got your Bags” cling (designed & provided by Mariposa County Public Works) on door, stencil on sidewalk in front of door (joint project of Public Works & Mariposa Schools); gives away small “Got Your Bags” reminder clings for patrons’ car windows
+- Encourages people to bring own bags-“Got your Bags” cling (designed and provided by Mariposa County Public Works) on door, stencil on sidewalk in front of door (joint project of Public Works and Mariposa Schools); gives away small “Got Your Bags” reminder clings for patrons’ car windows

 - Estimates about 15-20% of customers bring own bags; another 10-20% don’t take a bag, carry to car in shopping basket or hands

-- Has bulk bins for herbs & spices, flour, pastas, coffee, dried fruit & nuts, liquid detergent & soaps
+- Has bulk bins for herbs and spices, flour, pastas, coffee, dried fruit and nuts, liquid detergent and soaps

 - No longer gives out containers for bulk soaps.
 Customers have to provide.

-- Encourages customers to bring in their own containers for herbs & spices.
+- Encourages customers to bring in their own containers for herbs and spices.
 Will weigh them first.

 - Any unsold produce that is not too bad goes to chickens (Fills up a 5-gal. bucket about 2 times/week.)